 Shutter speed: 30 seconds, Aperture: f/16, ISO 100.

 Dustin Here: Allow me to introduce you to my photo for this week's Photo Duel!!
 I had such a blast doing macro photos for this duel that it was really hard to pick just one.

 Dustin's Process: I love the vibrant colors in a peacock feather – but I knew it needed more than just a great angle.
 That's when I grabbed my medicine dropper and carefully placed water drops on it.
 The next challenge was to get the right amount of side lighting to bring out the texture in the feather, but enough light to expose everything the way I wanted it.
 With the use of my flashbender, I was able to wrap it around the lens and the feather to get the lighting that you see here.

 Once I had the shot that I was in love with, I did basic edits in CameraRaw (such as: Exposure, contrast, saturation, etc) and then used Nik Software Color Efex Pro to give it a bit of a glow.
-That’s it.
-Because I did have so much fun doing this – you can see a few other photos from this shoot here.
+That's it.

 Shutter speed: 1/160, Aperture: f/16, ISO 200

 Camera: Canon 6D, Lens: Canon 24-105mm lens with Macro Extension Tubes